aosteraas/weather/README.md

 ## Current

 React (feat.
 TypeScript) front end, and a very simple, probably not idiomatic, Elixir API server.
+The intenion was to create a reasonably faithful copy of PocketWeather.

 ## 2017